 Piano Ninja Strategy 5: Bring-A-Buddy Day

 Bring-A-Buddy day is a great opportunity to spread the word about your piano studio.
 There are a couple of ways you can approach this task: 1) have your piano students “teach” a lesson to their buddy OR 2) have your piano students and their buddies play some fun little duets.
+Use our free “Bring A Buddy Day” package to help make this an easy task.

 And Finally… Let Your Studio Speak For Itself!